 This may have been the standard in the not so distant past when branded games were developed from scratch by game developers.
 The cost of development was significant and in many cases prohibitive to smaller companies and campaigns.

 Gamify has a software platform that allows for either their team or partnered clients to create gamified experiences with ease.
 Brand marketers can use a template approach, customising the best performing and popular consumer games to their brand and product images.

 Reality: HTML5 creations are both faster and more accessible gamification initiatives

-This is an automatic assumption that is engrained into all smartphone users, as the common user is accustomed to everything within their phone falling into a category of app in order to use it.
+This is built on an assumption from smartphone users that everything within their phone must be contained within an app.
 The reality is that there is no need for an app.
 Games are created using HTML5 which can be accessed on all smart devices, computers and mobile browsers.
-Internet access and speed is now so good on mobiles that games can be played from any location instantaneously.
+Internet access and speed are now so good on mobiles that games can be played from any location immediately.

 Gamify’s platform is built entirely on HTML5 creations.